-Why the First Muslim Dynasty of Delhi is Known as Slave Dynasty?
+Why the Early Turkish Dynasty of Delhi is Known as Slave Dynasty?

-The slaves (Aibak, Iltutmish and Balban) who occupied the throne had been originally slaves but they were manumitted by their masters.
-A slave is no longer a 'slave' when he is manumitted by his master.
-Aibak was given the title of Sultan by Sultan Ghiyath al-Din Mahmud, successor of Muhammad Ghori (at Ghor).
-Aibak's slave Iltutmish had got his freedom from his master before the latter's death.
-Balban, a slave of Iltutmish, was the vizier of Nasir-ud-din Mahmud, before the his accession to the throne.
-None of these rulers was a slave when they ascended the throne.
+Aibak, Iltutmish, and Balban had originally been slaves, but they were manumitted by their masters.
+When a slave is manumitted by their master, they are no longer considered a slave.
+Aibak was given the title of Sultan by Sultan Ghiyath al-Din Mahmud, the successor of Muhammad Ghori (at Ghor).
+Iltutmish, who was once a slave of Aibak, had already been granted his freedom by his master before the latter's death.
+Balban, who was once a slave of Iltutmish, served as the vizier of Sultan Nasir-ud-din Mahmud before ascending to the throne.
+It's important to note that none of these rulers were slaves when they became rulers.

-I. Qutb al-Din Aibak, Slave and General of Muhammad Ghori (1206-1210): Qutub-ud-din Aibak, the most distinguished slave of Muhammad Ghori, was the founder of the so-called Slave dynasty.
-After the death of Ghori, Sultan Muhammad conferred on Aibak the title of Sultan.
-Please read my previous post to know more about him.
-Qutub-ud-din Aibak died falling from his horse while playing polo at Lahore in 1210.
+I. Qutb al-Din Aibak, Slave General of Muhammad Ghori (1206-1210): Qutub-ud-din Aibak was the founder of the Delhi Sultanate.
+He died falling from his horse while playing polo at Lahore, in 1210.

 VI.
-Muizz al-Din Bahram, Son of Iltutmish (1240-1242): During Bahram's reign, the Nizam-ul-Mulk Khwaja Muhazzab-ud-din incited disaffection among the king's subjects.
-The amirs and nobles revolted against him.
-Bahram was thrown into prison, and was slain in the same year.
-During his reign, the Mongols plundered Lahore.
+Muizz al-Din Bahram, Son of Iltutmish (1240-1242): During Bahram's reign, many amirs and nobles revolted against him.
+Bahram was thrown into prison, and was slain in 1242.

 VII.
 Ala al-Din Masud, Son of Rukn-ud-din (1242-1246): During the reign of Masud, the Mongols advanced as far as Uch.
-When the Sultan marched an army and reached near Beas, the Mongols raised the siege and ran away from Uch.
-Ala-ud-din Masud thereafter abandoned himself to wine and women, and exercised various acts of cruelty and injustice.
-The amirs and nobles sent for Nasir-ud-din Mahmud, the king's uncle, from Bahraich.
-The nobles then cast Ala-ud-din into prison, where he remained the rest of his life.
+When Masud's army reached near Beas, the Mongols raised the siege and retreated.
+Unfortunately, Masud's behavior took a turn for the worse as he indulged in wine and women, committing various acts of cruelty and injustice.
+The amirs and maliks summoned his uncle, Nasir-ud-din Mahmud, from Bahraich to take control.
+Masud was imprisoned, where he remained for the rest of his life.

 VIII.
 Nasir al-Din Mahmud, Son of Iltutmish (1246-1266): It was to Nasir-ud-din Mahmud that the historian Minhaj al-Siraj dedicated his Tabaqat-i Nasiri.
-Nasir-ud-din was a puppet king who entrusted the whole administration of the empire in his vizier Ghias-ud-din Balban.
-Nasir-ud-din died of sickness in 1266.
-He left no heir.
+Nasir-ud-din died in 1266.

-X. Muiz al-Din Qaiqabad, Grandson of Balban (1286-1290): Muiz-ud-din Qaiqabad, last king of the so-called Slave dynasty, was a weak ruler.
+X. Muiz al-Din Qaiqabad, Grandson of Balban (1286-1290): Muiz-ud-din Qaiqabad, the last king of the Early Turkish dynasty, was a weak ruler.
 Due to his licentious mode of life, he was struck with Paralysis.
-At that time the nobles raised his infant son Shams-ud-din Kaimurs to the throne.
+During this time, the nobles raised his infant son Shams-ud-din Kaimurs to the throne.